 I don’t know its name, and I have no documents for the branch, but it came with some lovely deep, dark berries.
 These two objects created something like – life and death, past and present – basically timelessness.
 Next, to them, there is a large, dark red leaf.
 I promised I wouldn’t be too sentimental, but it does resemble a heart shape.
 It is a little bit of a stretch but…

 Meanwhile, I had a red candle; here comes the voodoo stuff.
 This red candle is my love’s candle.
-I burned it daily and I placed her handwritten name under the candle.
+I burned it daily, and I placed her handwritten name under the candle.
 That is why the cigarette box paper with her name is a bit pink.
-Later, when we got together and she found out that it was all black magic, it was too late!Now, we are engaged.
-When I painted this painting, I did burn the candle for a short while, to express that the flame was not sleeping and that time was standing still.
+Later, when we got together, and she found out that it was all black magic, it was too late!Now, we are engaged.
+When I painted this painting, I did burn the candle for a short while, to express that the flame was not sleeping, but with this painting, i freeze the time anyway.
 Today there is only little of the candle left, but it doesn’t need burning anymore.

 The third the landscape: the Fireplace